zyrolasting/denxi/examples/README.md

 commands in its directory.

+# Resetting an Example

+Instructions may tell you to "reset" an example, if needed.
+This is because the commands in the examples will create files and symbolic links.
+To restore the initial state of the example, delete the symbolic links and run `xiden gc`.

 # Any Issues?

 The instructions for an example will tell you what you can expect to see.